Ault Alliance and Ecoark Holdi - GuruFocus.com

-Agreement provides for the acquisition of BitNile.com, Inc. by Ecoark for $100 Million in Stated Value of Preferred Stock

-BitNile.com to launch what it believes to be the first metaverse super-app that runs entirely in the web browser with no pixel streaming

-LAS VEGAS, Feb.
-09, 2023 (GLOBE NEWSWIRE) -- Ault Alliance, Inc. ( American: AULT), a diversified holding company (“Ault Alliance”) and Ecoark Holdings, Inc. (“Ecoark”) ( ZEST) announced today that they have entered into a share exchange agreement (the “Agreement”) whereby, upon closing, Ecoark will acquire 100% of the outstanding equity of Ault Alliance’s subsidiary BitNile.com, Inc. (“BitNile.com”).
+Ault+Alliance%2C+Inc. (NYSE American: AULT), a diversified holding company (“Ault Alliance”) and Ecoark Holdings, Inc. (“Ecoark”) (NASDAQ: ZEST) announced invitations to their respective stockholders to a tour of the next-generation marketplace, BitNile.com, Inc., currently a subsidiary of Ault Alliance (“BitNile.com”), on February 28, 2023.
+The tour will be led by Mr. Milton “Todd” Ault, III, the founder of BitNile.com, which is set to launch and “go live” March 1, 2023.
+BitNile.com’s development is led by Douglas Gintz, its President and Chief Product Officer.
+Ault and Ecoark jointly announced on February 9, 2023 that they have entered into a share exchange agreement whereby, upon closing, Ecoark will acquire 100% of the outstanding equity of BitNile.com.

+A composite view from a world everyone can visit at BITNILE.COM.
+The only limit to what you can see, visit and do at BITNILE.COM is your imagination.
+Register prior to March 1, 2023 and Get Rewarded!
+Launching March 1, 2023 #Egyptian paradise #Pyramids #The_Nile_River #The_River_Nile #exotic_vacations #exotic_adventures #jet_airplane #VR_experience #BitNile.com @BitNile.com $BitNile.com #Ault_Alliance @Ault_Alliance #Ault #ZEST #Ecoark (Graphic: Business Wire)

+Tour participants will experience first-hand the dynamic features, ambiance and capabilities of the metaverse platform (the “Platform”), which can readily accept Bitcoin.
+The Platform is being developed to enable users to access the Metaverse via the web browser allowing usage on any device such as mobile, tablets, PCs and virtual reality headsets.

-BitNile.com’s metaverse platform (the “Platform”) will launch on March 1, 2023, representing an evolution of how people interact digitally with a bidirectional connection to the physical.
+Ault Alliance and Ecoark expect the Platform to revolutionize how people interact digitally with a bidirectional connection to the physical world.
 The Platform will incentivize users through a tiered rewards system supported by a revenue and reward model.
 The Platform will be device-agnostic, where users will be able to play 3D immersive games, can purchase both digital and physical products, experience various forms of entertainment, and engage with a new social networking community across any of their internet connected devices.
-The Platform will allow users to participate in the metaverse with unique avatars and customized skins.
+The Platform will allow users to participate in the Metaverse with unique avatars and customized skins, or digital accessories.

-According to Statistica, revenue in the metaverse market is projected to reach $55 billion in 2023 and metaverse’s reach is projected to be 700 million people by 2030.
-By providing access to and combining various elements of gaming, shopping and advertising, the Platform’s addressable marketplaces will include the online retail/ecommerce market, which is estimated at $6.3 trillion per eMarketer, the collectibles marketplace, estimated to be $426 billion per Market Decipher, and the global online gaming market, which is estimated at $63 billion according to Grand View Research.
-The Platform’s technology is powered by proprietary software from a third-party that has the ability to scale, given the marketplaces BitNile.com anticipates to target in the future.

 Examples of the digital “in-world” experiences the Platform anticipates making available include slot machines, a sports book, Texas Hold’em tournaments, and various other games of chance using a sweepstakes model.
 The Platform is expected to have the ability to live-stream concerts and other forms of live entertainment, to create personalized avatars with fan favorite INDYCAR Series driver’s jersey and other unique digital skins.
 The Platform’s advertising model is expected to provide detailed targeting, backed by a multi-tiered next-gen reward system that incentivizes behavior.
 At launch, the Platform will be in beta format and not all of the experiences and functionality will be available immediately.